MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 - MAR - Married  - Tax Rate of 1.3% anything over $15,548 prior amount $14,256 (held in Special tax table)
 - SINGLE - Single  - Tax Rate of 1.3% anything over $7,774.00 prior amount $7,128.00 (held in Special tax table)

-## Changes in May Round 4 update (Released 5/12/2022)

-- Alabama

-### 2022 state or territorial tax changes

-The following tax changes are included in this update:

 #### Withholding changes for Alabama